 Our students are tested academically every year using the Terra Nova Standardized Achievement Test.
 Traditionally, our classes have scored in the average to above average percentiles compared to national averages.

-A Beka curriculum is used, due to the Scriptural foundation.
-Our Bible and Science curriculum is through Bob Jones, and our handwriting program is D’Nealian printing and cursive.
+A Beka curriculum is used, for most subjects, due to the Scriptural foundation.
+Our Science curriculum is through Bob Jones, and our Bible curriculum is through Summit (K-5th), Bob Jones (6-8th), and ACSI (9-12th).
+Our handwriting program is D’Nealian printing and cursive.

 Music class is provided two days a week for K-5th grade.
 Throughout the year students learn music theory, including solfege and note recognition, through playing fun games with giant flashcards.
 They learn about proper singing techniques, like good posture and vocal warm-ups.
 They sing a variety of songs: scripture-based, patriotic, traditional, and fun!
 Students learn about rhythm through reading, speaking, playing, writing rhythmic notation, and movement.

 Students in grades three and four learn to play the flutophone and they work through a music theory workbook from A Beka.
 Students in grade five learn to play hand chimes.